CasualDrifter13/Personal/LethalGuide.md

 and go to <bepinx --> plugins --> custom songs> it should be empty
 ![steps](Photos/LehtlaModLauncherGuide/frickyou.png)
 Now just unzip the song list you downloaded into the **custom song** folder
-While your here go to the bottom of the plugins folder and click **x753-More_Suits** and drag the moresuits folder into the plugins folder
+While your here go to the bottom of the plugins folder and open **x753-More_Suits** and drag the moresuits folder into the plugins folder
 and ur done

 Updating the mod list